 This 2013 film from director Steve McQueen follows the 1853 true story of Solomon Northup, a free black man who was abducted and sold into slavery in the South.
 The movie, which has been widely praised and nominated for numerous awards, was filmed in Louisiana to stay true to the original memoir.

 Filming for 12 Years a Slave took place in and around New Orleans.
 Filming locations include Magnolia Plantation in Thibodaux, St. Joseph Plantation in Vacherie, Destrehan Plantation in Destrehan and Bocage Plantation in Darrow.
 The Epps house, which is present for a majority of the film, was originally located in Bunkie, and has since been moved to LSU’s grounds in Alexandria (number 22 on the map).

 The hit movie-reimagining of Johnny Depp’s cult classic TV series of the same name was filmed in New Orleans, Harvey and Metairie.
 In the scenes where Jonah Hill and Channing Tatum portrayed high school students, the film crew opted to film these within actual high schools in the Greater New Orleans area.
 Riverdale, West Jefferson, Belle Chasse and Grace King high schools each became the setting for various scenes in the movie.

 There are lots of other hot spots in Louisiana that set the stage for the movie, too.
 If you’ve been to Lafreneire Park, you’ll notice the prominent part the park plays in the beginning of the movie, and it’s hard not to notice the streets of New Orleans’ Central Business Dirstrict during the limo chase scene.
-After the success and scenery of the first movie, it’s no surprise that came back to turn New Orleans into “Anytown, USA” again for a blockbuster sequel.
+After the success and scenery of the first movie, it’s no surprise that they came back to turn New Orleans into “Anytown, USA” again for a blockbuster sequel.

 This classic 1951 movie based on Tennessee Williams’ masterpiece play was filmed extensively in and around New Orleans.
 Many recognizable streets can be seen in the movie, including Canal Street and Bienville Station.
 The famous “Desire” streetcar line featured in the film scrapped many of their original streetcars before the movie filmed.
 Luckily, there were two that they retired instead of scrapping!